 25.1 The Arbitral Tribunal may order the parties to take any conservatory or interim measures it deems appropriate.
 Depending on what the Arbitral Tribunal deems appropriate, the measures may take the form of a reasoned order or an award.

-25.2 The existence of an arbitration agreement designating the Court shall not prevent a party from bringing an action before a State court for the purpose of obtaining an investigative measure or conservatory or interim measure.
+25.2 The existence of an arbitration agreement designating the Chamber shall not prevent a party from bringing an action before a State court for the purpose of obtaining an investigative measure or conservatory or interim measure.

 The Arbitral Tribunal may, if necessary, stay the proceedings.
 This decision suspends the course of the proceedings and the arbitration period until the occurrence of the event it determines.